-Historically speaking, mistletoe was considered an antidote for poisons as well as a remedy for barrenness and constipation.
-It has cultural significance, as some Cornish traditions made replicas of the Cross out of mistletoe.
-There is also, of course, the common act of kissing someone if you are both "under the mistletoe".
+Mistletoe was used as a cure for poisons and to treat barrenness (not being able to have a baby) and constipation.
+It has cultural meaning, as some Cornish customs made replicas of the cross out of mistletoe.
+There is also the act of kissing someone if you are both "under the mistletoe.”

-Researchers believe lescins and viscotoxins are the active ingredients in mistletoe extract.
+Researchers believe viscotoxins, polysaccharide, and lectins are the active parts in mistletoe extract.

 Parts Used and Preparations Available

 Mistletoe extracts depend on things like:

 - How it is prepared.

 - The time of year it is grown and harvested.